jamesplease/redux-resource/docs/recipes/canceling-requests.md

 Redux uses `xhr` for requests.
 The action creators in that extension return a native XHR object, so you can use the `abort` method to cancel those requests.

-Some developers dislike callbacks, because they can lead to [callback hell](http://callbackhell.com/).
-These developers may choose to use Promises instead.

 #### fetch

 The native [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)